Elections technology security, 29.3(1), 29.4 to 29.6

 29.3(1) A commissioner who identifies or suspects an actual or possible cybersecurity incident or breach shall immediately report the incident within 24 hours to the state commissioner.
 Upon receiving the report, the state commissioner shall alert the appropriate state or federal law enforcement agencies, including but not limited to the federal United States Department of Homeland Security, Security's Cybersecurity and Infrastructure Security Agency (CISA) and the OCIO, and the vendor responsible for maintaining the affected technology.
 The state commissioner may disseminate the information to other federal, state, and local agencies, or their designees, as the state commissioner deems necessary.

 Item 2.
 Adopt the following new rule 721—29.4(47):

 721—29.4(47) Election security by the commissioners.

 a.
-The full personnel roster and email addresses of the commissioner's office that identifies who from the office will participate in election administration in any form throughout the year.
+The full personnel roster, phone numbers, and email addresses of the commissioner's office that identify who from the office will participate in election administration in any form throughout the year.
 This does not include precinct election workers.